ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-scalability/M2-types/L1/index.md

 Optimistic Rollups use a sidechain that sits in parallel to the mainnet Ethereum chain.
 They don’t do any computation by default: after a transaction, the Optimistic Rollup L2s proposes a new state to the L1 mainnet, or “notarizes” the transaction.
 L2 Transactions written to L1 mainnet as <b>calldata</b>.

-The main mechanism that makes this work are <b>fraud proofs:</b> If someone notices a fraudulent transaction the Optimistic Rollup network will execute a fraud-proof and run the transaction’s computation using the available state data; the gas you need to run a fraud proof is reimbursed.
+The main mechanism that makes this work are <b>fraud proofs:</b> If a verifier notices a fraudulent transaction the Optimistic Rollup network will execute a fraud-proof and run the transaction’s computation using the available state data; the gas you need to run a fraud proof is reimbursed.

 ![diagram showing rollup workflow](../../../img/S08/rollup-simple-1.png)